BenQLange/Occupancy-Grid-Metrics/README.md

 # Occupancy Grid Metrics
-Metrics to evaluate the quality of the Occupancy Grid Prediction Algorithms
+Metrics to evaluate the quality of the Occupancy Grid Prediction Algorithms.
+Code is compatible with Python 3.7.

 Metrics used:
 - Image Similarity (IS)